5 Min Read

 Boredom is a universal experience.
-However, prolonged stretches of boredom can lead to higher stress levels, with severe consequences for mental and physical health.
+However, prolonged stretches of boredom, where there is never a dull moment, can lead to higher stress levels, with severe consequences for mental and physical health.
 Especially for individuals with mental health conditions, recovering from a substance abuse disorder, or both, boredom can be detrimental to mental health.
 According to behavioral health statistics from the National Institute of Mental Health (NIMH), mental health disorders are common in the United States, affecting nearly one in five U.S. adults each year.

 To foster positive mental health, it’s essential to stay engaged and learn different ways to cope when you feel boredom setting in.
 Here’s what you need to know to foster positive mental health and combat boredom.

 Research has shown that chronic boredom can increase your risk factors for mental health issues, leading to negative thinking patterns, impulsivity, and self-destructive behaviors.
+Boredom is not just a simple state of mind but a complex emotional experience that can have profound effects on mental health.
 Boredom can exacerbate your mental health symptoms if you have a pre-existing mental health condition, such as an anxiety disorder, ADHD, or bipolar disorder.
-For individuals with schizophrenia and post-traumatic stress disorder (PTSD), boredom can increase the severity and frequency of symptoms like paranoia, hallucinations, and mood swings, according to the National Institutes of Health (NIH).
+For individuals with schizophreniapost-traumatic stress disorder (PTSD), boredom can increase the severity and frequency of symptoms like paranoia, hallucinations, and mood swings, according to the National Institutes of Health (NIH).

 Individuals in recovery for substance use disorders may also face similar issues.
 Without distraction, negative thinking patterns can arise, leading to negative feelings.
 In turn, difficult emotions might make it more difficult to avoid alcohol or drug use.
 As a result, combatting boredom is an essential strategy for preventing relapse.

 Although everyone gets bored from time to time, cultivating different interests and hobbies can help you avoid long stretches of boredom.
-When we’re engaged in an activity that we enjoy, it’s much easier to take care of our mental health.
+When we feel bored, it can be challenging to stay engaged and maintain our mental health.
+When we’re engaged in an activity that we enjoy, it’s much easier to take care of our mental health and avoid feeling bored.
 Some productive ways to combat boredom include:

 Whether you take up new hobbies or find purposeful ways to serve others, consider inviting your friends and family members to participate.
 Like boredom, loneliness can also be a significant roadblock for those in recovery from substance use or mental illness.
 At every stage in life, from adolescence to adulthood, finding ways to spend time with the people you love can have wide-ranging mental and physical health benefits, according to the World Health Organization.